Skip to main content

 The Symphony of Sex Hormones and Brain Health

 Estrogen is a significant neuroprotective agent.
 It helps shield neurons from damage, supports the production of key neurotransmitters like acetylcholine, which is vital for memory, and promotes the growth of new neural connections.
-The decline in during and menopause is often linked to the cognitive and mood changes many women experience.
+The decline in estrogen during perimenopause and menopause is often linked to the cognitive and mood changes many women experience.

 Testosterone, while present in both sexes, is the dominant androgen in men.
 In the brain, it contributes to functions like spatial awareness and verbal memory.
 Its gradual decline with age, a condition sometimes referred to as andropause, can be associated with a reduction in cognitive stamina and a less resilient mood state.